astriaai/astria-docs/docs/features/faceid.md

 </div>

 FaceID is a a model adapter allowing to generate image while preserving a person identity without fine-tuning.
-In order to use FaceID we will need to

 ## Usage
 1. Generate a placeholder fine-tune dataset which will contain the person images.
 The fine-tune will not go through training and will be immediately ready.